-Yes, strong arguments are being made to rid the world of the risk posed by nuclear reliance.
+Strong arguments are being made to rid the world of the risk posed by reliance on nuclear deterrence.

-We should adopt a policy based on Common Security.
+We should adopt a mutual security policy based on Common Security principles.

 - local-global democracy

 - human rights

 - environmental security